 The Agriculture Minister Mary Coughlan stresses the importance of the meeting to the tourism and horse racing industries.

-An RTÉ News report by Jim Fahy broadcast on 1 August 2006.
+An RTÉ News report broadcast on 1 August 2006.
 The reporter is Jim Fahy.